-As part of sweeping new internet regulations, the Tanzanian government has introduced a $930 fee for those wanting to have an online blog, giving the authorities unprecedented control over the internet.
+As part of sweeping new internet regulations, the Tanzanian government has introduced a $930 fee for online bloggers in the country, giving the authorities unprecedented control over the internet.

 It’s not just bloggers affected by the provisions, but online radio stations, online streaming platforms, online forums, social media users and internet cafes.